dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 ![A meme from the animated TV comedy Bob's Burgers depicting Bob and Linda getting ready to go out.
 Linda is putting on makeup and asks Bob to work with HTML whitespace.
 Bob puts on his coat and replies with a frustrated sigh, "Okay, fine.
-But I'm gonna complain the whole time."](./demos/2-im-gonna-complain.gif)
+But I'm gonna complain the whole time."](./demos/3-im-gonna-complain.gif)

 TODO: Convert gif format?
 TODO: Use picture macro.
+TODO: Double check example numbers.